zhaojj2209/tp/docs/UserGuide.md

 Looking for an all-in-one solution to help you develop good financial habits?
 Look no further!

-Fine$$e is an integrated platform fully customized for tertiary and university students with the aim of helping you track your finances effectively.
+Fine<span>$</span><span>$</span>e is an integrated platform fully customized for tertiary and university students with the aim of helping you track your finances effectively.
-Fine$$e allows you to keep track of your incomes, expenses and savings with a few simple commands.
+Fine<span>$</span><span>$</span>e allows you to keep track of your incomes, expenses and savings with a few simple commands.
-Furthermore, to help you cultivate good financial habits Fine$$e allows you to set expense limits and savings goals.
+Furthermore, to help you cultivate good financial habits, Fine$$e allows you to budget your finances by setting an expense limit and savings goal, as well as viewing your past spending and saving trends.

 All your important information will be displayed on our sleek Graphical User Interface (GUI).
 Fine$$e is optimized for users who are fast typists and are comfortable working on the Command Line Interface (CLI).

-If you want to better manage your finances and at the same time increase your savings by cultivating good financial habits, then look no further as Fine\$\$e is definitely for you.
+If you want to better manage your finances while cultivating good financial habits, then look no further as Fine\$\$e is definitely the application for you.

 Explore our User Guide to find out more about Fine\$\$e’s amazing features.